Krišjānis Barons: Legacy

 Barons efforts to collect folklore and dainas were vital for the emergence of Dievturība, a Baltic neopagan movement established by Ernests Brastiņš and Kārlis Marovskis-Bregžis in the 1920s.

 A minor planet, 3233 Krišbarons, discovered by Soviet astronomer Nikolai Stepanovich Chernykh in 1977, is named after him.
 One of the main streets in Riga, Krišjāna Barona iela, is named after him.

 His descendants are currently residing in the United States, primarily located in a small town in western Pennsylvania called Grove City.

+In the interwar Latvia, the Krišjānis Barons prize was established in his honor (1926–1940).